mapembert/ZomboidAssult/stories/phase-7/epic-7.1-continuous-movement/story-7.1.3-weapon-targeting-update.md

 ## Description

-Verify and update the weapon targeting system to work accurately with continuous hero movement from Stories 7.1.1 and 7.1.2.
-While the WeaponSystem already receives positions as `{x, y}` coordinates and should theoretically work with continuous positions, this story ensures projectiles fire accurately from moving heroes, handles edge cases, and optimizes performance for continuous position updates.
+Verify and update the weapon targeting system to work accurately with the 12-column discrete positioning system from Stories 7.1.1 and 7.1.2.
+While the WeaponSystem already receives positions as `{x, y}` coordinates and should theoretically work with any position scheme, this story ensures projectiles fire accurately from heroes as they smoothly animate between column positions, and validates the alignment benefits of the discrete column system.

 The weapon system currently fires projectiles from hero positions provided by `HeroManager.getHeroPositions()`.
-With continuous movement, hero positions will update every frame instead of only when switching columns.
-This story verifies accuracy, tests edge cases (firing while moving, rapid position changes), and ensures no performance degradation.
+With the 12-column system, heroes snap to discrete columns but smoothly interpolate between them visually.
+This story verifies that projectiles fire from the correct interpolated positions, tests edge cases (firing during column transitions), and confirms that column alignment improves targeting accuracy against zomboids.

 ## Acceptance Criteria

 ### Functional Requirements

-- [ ] Projectiles fire from accurate hero X positions during continuous movement
+- [ ] Projectiles fire from accurate hero X positions during column transitions
+- [ ] Projectiles fire correctly when heroes are animating between columns
-- [ ] Projectiles fire correctly when heroes are moving (not just stationary)
+- [ ] Projectiles fire correctly when heroes are stationary at column positions
-- [ ] Multiple projectiles from same hero maintain proper spacing during movement
+- [ ] Multiple projectiles from same hero maintain proper spacing during column changes
-- [ ] Projectile firing remains accurate across full screen width (left edge to right edge)
+- [ ] Projectile firing remains accurate across all 12 column positions (0-11)
-- [ ] Weapon fire rate is not affected by hero movement
+- [ ] Weapon fire rate is not affected by hero column changes or interpolation
-- [ ] Projectile trajectories are correct regardless of hero movement direction
+- [ ] Projectile trajectories are correct regardless of current column or transition state
-- [ ] Hero position sampling for firing is consistent (no frame-timing issues)
+- [ ] Hero position sampling uses interpolated visual position (not just target column)
+- [ ] Column-based positioning improves projectile alignment with zomboid lanes

 ### Technical Requirements

 - [ ] Code follows TypeScript strict mode standards
-- [ ] Maintains 60 FPS with heroes moving and firing continuously
+- [ ] Maintains 60 FPS with heroes changing columns and firing
 - [ ] No memory leaks or performance degradation
-- [ ] Position data is sampled at correct timing (during fire, not stale data)
+- [ ] Position data uses current interpolated X position (not just target column position)
 - [ ] No floating-point precision errors in projectile spawn positions
-- [ ] WeaponSystem efficiently handles position updates every frame
+- [ ] WeaponSystem efficiently handles smooth position updates during column transitions
+- [ ] `getHeroPositions()` returns interpolated visual positions (current frame's rendered X)

 ### Game Design Requirements

-- [ ] Projectiles visually appear to fire from hero positions (no offset or lag)
+- [ ] Projectiles visually appear to fire from current hero positions (no offset or lag)
-- [ ] Firing feels accurate and responsive during movement
+- [ ] Firing feels accurate and responsive during column transitions
+- [ ] Projectiles fire from smooth interpolated positions (not snapped to columns mid-animation)
+- [ ] Column alignment benefits are evident (better hit rates when aligned with zomboids)
 - [ ] No visual artifacts (projectiles spawning in wrong positions)
-- [ ] Weapon behavior is consistent across all weapon tiers
+- [ ] Weapon behavior is consistent across all weapon tiers and all 12 columns

 ## Technical Specifications